-Along the Grand Canal and just around the corner from the Rialto Market, is the Pescheria – Venice’s’ fish market.
+Along the Grand Canal and just around the Rialto Market is the Pescheria – Venice’s’ fish market.
 If you get here after the market closes for the day, you might notice the lingering smell of fish as you admire the elegant columns and arches that house the market.

 Venetians that inspired me

-Before I even got to Venice, the city and the people who lived there have been fascinating me through movies and books.
+Before I even got to Venice, the city and the people who lived there have fascinated me through movies and books.
 There are many famous Venetians, but there are three that I find particularly endearing.

 Veronica Franco lived in Venice in the 16th century.
 She was a courtesan, but not just your average lady of the night.
 At the time, Venice had two “levels” of prostitution, the cortigiana onesta (the intellectual courtesan) and the cortigiana di lume (your lower level, street ladies).
-In a world where women had little opportunity and prospects, Veronica followed in the footsteps of her mother so that she could make her own way.
+In a world where women had little opportunity and prospects, Veronica followed in her mother’s footsteps so that she could make her own way.

 Giacomo Casanova lived in Venice about two centuries after Veronica.
 Like her, he was charming, educated and although he wasn’t paid for it, led a life of sex and intrigue.
-Casanova, known for his sexual escapades and appetites, charmed members of European courts and scandalized his contemporaries with his racy memoirs.
+Casanova, known for his sexual escapades and appetites, charmed European court members and scandalized his contemporaries with his racy memoirs.

-His boldness and determination to push boundaries make him a fascinating character.
-You don’t have to like him to appreciate the insights his writing provided into the life of European society during the 18th century.
+His boldness and determination to push boundaries made him a fascinating character.
+You don’t have to like him to appreciate the insights his writing provided into European society’s life during the 18th century.
 He is definitely one of the most famous Venetians.

 There have been many movies and books about Casanova, including his own writings.
 You can’t think of Venice and not think of Casanova.
-As you’re walking around, you can imagine him sneaking out of some lady’s window from an illicit liaison.
+You can imagine him sneaking out of some lady’s window from an illicit liaison as you’re walking around.
 Or having naughty gondola rides with his lady friends.

 Tips for where to stay

-The first time we stayed in the heart of Venice we loved every minute of it.
-As we had a car with us the next couple of times, we opted to stay outside of the city since you can’t bring cars into Venice.
-The small cities of Marghera and Mogliano Veneto offer great alternatives with lower prices.
+The first time we stayed in the heart of Venice, we loved every minute of it.
+As we had a car with us on future trips, we opted to stay outside of the city since you can’t bring cars into Venice.
+The small cities of Marghera and Mogliano Veneto offer great alternatives at lower prices.
 Both also have convenient and quick access to Venice.
-There are buses and trains that take you to the city for few Euros each way.
+Some buses and trains take you to the city for a few Euros each way.

 So, if you’re looking for where to stay, remember that there are plenty of options for seeing Venice.

 I fell in love with Venice a long time ago.
-Returning after so many years proved that Venice still has power over me.
-It really is a beautiful and fascinating city and I hope this inspires you to visit, if you haven’t already.
+Returning after so many years proved that the city still has power over me.
+It really is a beautiful and fascinating city and I hope this inspires you to visit if you haven’t already.

-Yes, Venice is touristy.
-It’s also unique, stunning and it may not be here for ever.
+Yes, Italy’s water city is very touristy.
+It’s also unique, stunning and it may not be here forever.
 The city is sinking while battling elements, congestion and time.
-I’m glad I got to see it a number of times.
+I’m glad I got to see it several times.
 It’s definitely one place that I can imagine myself spending a lot of time.